-A tea for any time of day and anything that ails you.
+We've found a tea for any time of day and anything that ails you—what will you brew?

 Steeped in tradition and medicinal history, teas offer not just health benefits but also a time-out ritual amid the craziness of life.
 Sipped throughout the day, tea is a delicious way to flood our bodies with a continuous stream of nourishment to ease every ache, pain, or worry the day can throw at us.
 Drinking tea, as opposed to fancy coffee drinks like cappuccino, is not only healthier but will lower your carbon footprint.